maciej-ka/learning-notes/go.md

 with maths we create two related keys.
 *HTTPS and crypto are using private/public keys*

-Passkey is pair of keys
+passkey is pair of keys
 it's exactly as SSH

 if someone has your private key, you're screwed.
 same as SSH or any other private/public key system.

-Passkeys are same as SSH keys it's same solution,
+passkeys are same as SSH keys it's same solution,
 but used in new situation, for signin in

 A) Private will be stored in Authenticator